shopware/admin-api-reference/docs/guides/quick-start/05-order-management.md

 #### 6. Obtain Customer Turnover
 This function is designed to retrieve the turnover figure for a specific customer.
 The turnover value is calculated as the total order amount minus the total return amount.

-Below is a sample request that get the turnover of a customer
+Below is a sample request to get the turnover of a customer:

 ```json http
 {